 The movement in question is, of course, the good old ETA Valjoux 7750 natural-born chronograph caliber.
 Guys from Alpina redecorated the mechanism, equipped it with their own black PVD-treated oscillating weight, and, as is now common within the industry, renamed the engine as the Caliber AL-725.
 Since the main elements of the movement remained intact, it is still built on 25 jewels and, after being fully wound, is able to keep going for as long as 46 hours without losing its time-measuring capabilities.

 If you compare the chronograph with the earlier three-hander, you will notice that both share the same cushion-shaped stainless steel body, which is equipped with the same unidirectional rotating bezel with a luminous diving scale.

 Sure, the new version features a pair of chronograph push-pieces at 2 and 4 o’clock, but the buttons don’t seem to affect its water-tightness since the chronograph boasts the same 30 ATM WR rating as the original model.

-According to the brand’s press release, they are going to sell the timekeeper in three versions that will differ only with the way they are attached to your wrist.
+According to the brand’s press release, they are going to sell the timekeeper in three versions that will differ only in the way they are attached to your wrist.
 Although the version on a black rubber band looks the most interesting on these HDR-styled photos, the model on a Breitling-style mesh bracelet will probably feel the most comfortable in daily wearing.

 Not sure about pricing yet*: the watch was only recently revealed during Baselworld 2013 show.
 Something around $3000 would certainly do.